MightyStud/MightyStud/README.md

 # Hello 👋

-I'm a Data scientist generalist with a lot of interests in the data domain.
+I'm a Data scientist generalist with a lot of interests in the data domains.
 Currently looking for full time opportunities.
 Ex-Aerospace engineer.

 ###### *MightyStud is a short for Mighty Student :eyes: Drop me the newest machine learning meme @ [Linkedin](https://www.linkedin.com/in/mohamedahmedx2).*